 While choosing to go the entrepreneurial route might take more time and money initially, you will likely enjoy greater profits, flexibility, and control over the long haul.

 For more information about starting your own business, read Guide to Freelance, Gig, and Contracting Jobs.

-Working from home is a good option for many people, but caution is needed right now.
+With the Coronavirus pandemic, working from home has become much more common, even required for many jobs.
+Working from home is a good option for many people, but caution is needed.
+Stay alert to avoid scams.
 As time passes, opportunities will probably increase.